 Skip to content

 Ola (ANI Technologies Pvt.
 Ltd.) is India’s leading mobility platform and one of the world’s largest ride-hailing companies.
-Founded in 2010 by Bhavish Aggarwal and Ankit Bhati, Ola is known for its technology-driven transportation, electric mobility, and digital innovation, serving millions of users across India and international markets.
+Founded in 2010 by Bhavish Aggarwal and Ankit Bhati, Ola is known for its technology-driven transportation, electric mobility, AI-powered services including Kruti multilingual AI agent, and digital innovation, serving millions of users across India and international markets.

 Headquarters: Bengaluru, India